 Take a look at the MOSAIC FILM EXPERIENCE through the lens of educators and guests.

 Our immersive digital experience helps open up possibilities for students by seeing the work of amazing local and national professionals and hearing their stories on how storytelling inﬂuenced their lives

 An impressive list of guest speakers from across the film and digital media industries coalesced to provide high school students with an exclusive look at their work, career journey, and the importance of storytelling and creativity.
-The Mosaic Event was broadcast live from Celebration Cinema North in Grand Rapids.

 Here are some of the talented creative professionals who virtually inspired students at our 2021 Mosaic Event.

 Follow the Mosaic Film Experience on social media to be first to find out what amazing speakers will join us in 2021!